Alzheimer's Society Annual Conference 2025

 Will I be able to get a copy of presentations?

-The majority of conference sessions are recorded and recordings will be added to our conference app for viewing by delegates after the conference, they will be available to view up to one month after the conference.
+The majority of conference sessions will be recorded and recordings will be added to our conference app for viewing by delegates after the conference, they will be available to view up to one month after the conference.

 Can I see a delegate list before the event?